thaynes43/thaynes43.github.io/docs/funky-flux/logs.md

 > **WARNING** The funky tutorials were great but set me up in a way that the official doc's now need to be modified.
 I'd rather not divert from what is most easily googled, even if it's a better pattern longer term, as I am still working out how to manage everything.

+### Recap Funky Flux

+Just so I don't have to sift through that nightmare again here's what I did to convert a Flux example repo to a Funky Flux repo:

+1. Created a Kustomization file in the `bootstap` folder that defined the "cluster" I was deploying where the "cluster" was one or more kustomizations in the folder specific to this deployment [589e0c7](https://github.com/thaynes43/flux-repo/commit/589e0c74159127ae46fc32a6730e9893d22dbbd9)
+2. Moved anything that created a namespace into `namespaces` where the creation of each namespace was it's own file [589e0c7](https://github.com/thaynes43/flux-repo/commit/589e0c74159127ae46fc32a6730e9893d22dbbd9)
+3. Moved anything that added a HelmRepo into `helmrepositories` where each repo was in it's own fine [589e0c7](https://github.com/thaynes43/flux-repo/commit/589e0c74159127ae46fc32a6730e9893d22dbbd9)
+4. Followed the pattern where the shared resources were running under `namespace: flux-system` and then pointed the cluster to this namespace for these resources.
+This makes sense as I wouldn't want to duplicate these shared resources for other apps. [bef9e39](https://github.com/thaynes43/flux-repo/commit/bef9e39e864a8ff4c89f315cb2b42eade30efe66) [e7f639c](https://github.com/thaynes43/flux-repo/commit/e7f639c822fb78cc4db838a87bdb8c4f0964810f)
+5. Made all the intervals in sync with the other clusters [bef9e39](https://github.com/thaynes43/flux-repo/commit/bef9e39e864a8ff4c89f315cb2b42eade30efe66) [10a8802](https://github.com/thaynes43/flux-repo/commit/10a88020d7c94670a006e6b86f95bf3efeb5eb75)
+6. Removed references to local resources for things moved to shared resources [994771f](https://github.com/thaynes43/flux-repo/commit/994771f8e8b62be782cda150c26f19c3d6ab59cd)

 ### Checking out Grafana

 So what did I just install?
 Not much really, mostly Flux related stuff that I can see from Grafana but this should lay groundwork for adding more next.